 - Mostly seen in girls

 Congenital scoliosis occurs due to defects in the fetal growth process as a result of the following factors:

 - Incomplete formation of vertebral bones

-The secondary involves other forms that develop due to the other abnormalities.
-These cases often occur as a consequence of following abnormalities.
+Secondary scoliosis involves forms that develop because of other abnormalities.
+These cases often occur as a consequence of the following:

 - Cerebral palsy

 - Muscular dystrophy